jscatala/Cluster_EMR/README.md

-#Configuration of Project
+#Project Configuration

 Before plan to build our infrestructure, we need to setup the project thru the **setup.sh** script.
-This script will create the cfg folder, where the credentials and the base tfvars file.
+This script will create the *cfg folder*, where the credentials and the base tfvars file.

 The script will ask: